 One of the most important aspects of Test Automation is getting into the rhythm of running everything regularly with continuous testing.
 This doesn’t mean kicking off a test run once a week or even every other day.
 We’re talking at least every day.
 Getting into that rhythm of running at a steady cadence that helps you improve your process and your tests.

 We discuss the why’s and where’s of continuous testing below.
-If you’re looking to get into the practicalities and learn the fundamentals of continuous automated testing with Jenkins the we have this covered for you too.
+If you’re looking to get into the practicalities and learn the fundamentals of continuous automated testing with Jenkins we have this covered for you too.

 What we want to help you with here is understanding why you want to get to this state of testing continuously.
 Once we understand the ‘why’, then ‘how’ best to go about achieving this and ‘what’ to achieve it with.
-Before we start on the why, let’s give away the ‘how’ up front.
+Before we start on the why, let’s give away the ‘how’ upfront.
 Whatever your tooling approach for writing automated tests we recommend a tool called Jenkins.
 Jenkins is an Open Source CI/CD tool that lends it’s self perfectly to the process of managing and controlling Continuous Testing.
 We go into this in detail in the sections below.

 This needs to become a discipline that you embed in your way of working.
 Continuous Automated Testing needs to become your number one habit for the following reasons:

 It’s madness to think that you can write an automated test and that once it’s run the first time successfully you’ll never have to touch it again.
 Automated tests are code.
 Code takes time to evolve and become stable.
 Your tests will take time to evolve and become stable too.
 More often than not they’ll fail over and over again in the early days.
 They’ll fail because there are conditions you never thought of.
-Issues will crop up because you may have done a poor job first time round.
+Issues will crop up because you may have done a poor job the first time around.
 Failures happen for lots of reasons.
 Running your tests in a continuous test environment will help force you to tweak and perfect those tests over time.
 You’ll need to be diligent about this.
-You’ll need to work just as hard make your tests reliable as you did to write them in the first place.
+You’ll need to work just as hard to make your tests reliable as you did to write them in the first place.
 Having a system in place that runs them continuously and automatically will support you in that effort.

 It’s not until you start running those tests continuously (and automatically) that you start to see the issues with the environments you’re running them in.
 Over time you’ll see your tests fail, not because there’s anything wrong with what you’ve written, but because your environment isn’t stable.
 Environments can be just as fragile as code.
 This fragility leading to yet more failures.
 You have to identify issues with the environment.
 Going on to resolve these issues will help push you in the right direction to get the execution side of things stable.
 Let’s be honest here this is a lot of work.
 Work that’s usually not anticipated as part of this sort of project.
 It’s worth the effort though.
 And once you’re aware that this effort is all part of the process it’s usually easier for you to work your way through it.

 You have a release process for the applications and software you build for your customers (if you don’t you’re in a mess and this really shouldn’t be your first priority).
 You need to develop a process for developing, testing and releasing your automated tests too.
-Doesn’t matter if you’re going to plug this into a larger, project wide, CI or CD process.
+Doesn’t matter if you’re going to plug this into a larger, project-wide, CI or CD process.
 You need to get your automated test development process in order first.
 It’s usually easier to get that in place if you build your own development and test process.
 Keep it concise and efficient so that you have full control over the process.
 Adjust, tweak and perfect your local process.
 Automate that process as far as possible.

 You want to get to the stage where you can….